stemjail/stemjail/README.md

 ## Run a jail

-For now, we need to manually set the environment to preload StemShim:
+For now, you need to have an existing (empty) */etc/ld.so.preload* file.
 ```
-./tools/kage.sh run -t -- /path/to/stemjail/tools/env.sh /path/to/your/application
+./tools/kage.sh run -t -- /path/to/your/application
 ```